VoronDesign/VoronUsers/firmware_configurations/klipper/kage-chan/Readme.md

 BetterBootLoader is a replacement to the stock firmware of the SKR or, for that matter, any LPC17xx-Board.
 The most important difference to the original firmware is that it allows installing Klipper on the SKR from the Pi through the USB connection without physical access to the SKR's SD card.

 ## Prerequisites
-This guide is written with a VoronDesign v2 printer in mind, which usually has two SKRs as controllers, but it will also work for other printers.
-A Klipper environment that is set up and configured to operate properly is assumed.
+This guide is written with a VoronDesign v2 printer in mind, which usually has two SKRs as controllers, but it will also work for other printers with the same control board.
+The described firmware will only install on compatible controllers that use a LPC17xx MCU.
+This includes the SKR 1.3 or 1.4 used in the Voron v1 and v2.
+Do not attempt this on your SKR E3 mini in case you have a Voron v0 or switchwire!
+In addition, a Klipper environment that is set up and configured to operate properly is assumed.
 After going through this guide you will be able to flash new Klipper versions to your SKRs without accessing the SD cards.

 Things you need to prepare:
 - Turn off your printer